I Want to Work .... as a Doctor

 Some 5 year courses which welcome mature students

 - UEA www.med.uea.ac.uk not a fast track course but welcoming to mature graduates - apparently one student is 46 years old.

 - Peninsula Medical School www.pcmd.ac.uk/medicine.php Not a fast-track course, but welcoming to mature graduates, has taken at least 2 Kent graduates (1 Bioscience, 1 BA English) and a graduate in their early 50s.

 - Charles University, Prague www.cuni.cz/UKENG-1.html 6 year course costing about £40,000.
-You must be able to speak some Czech
+Courses are in English but you must be able to speak some Czech to interact with patients.

 - Zagreb Medical School, Croatia http://mse.mef.hr 6 year course taught in English costing about £40,000.